jorgebucaran/spark.fish/README.md

 ▁▂▃▃▄
 ```

 This is just the tip of the iceberg.
-Check out [Wicked Cool Usage](https://github.com/holman/spark/wiki/Wicked-Cool-Usage) for all the things you can do with Spark.
+Check out [Wicked Cool Usage](https://github.com/holman/spark/wiki/Wicked-Cool-Usage) for more things you can do with Spark.

 ## License